 - I’ve written 50,000 words of a historical fiction that has been stuck in my head since 2011.

 - I’m also writing stage plays.
 I especially love giving Biblical characters a voice.
-I co-wrote my second stage play and it will be staged at my church on April 15, 2017 (more here).
+I co-wrote my second stage play and it was staged at my church on April 15, 2017 (more here).
 I have already started writing my next one which will be based on an obscure Biblical character.

 App Launch – I’m working on an app designed to connect creatives with those who want to hire them.
 I know, it sounds vague, but let’s just say this app will fill a very pressing need.
 I just have to decide which of THREE ideas I want to launch first.